Riffatad/Python-Challenge/README.md

         # Lowest change value
         # Date of the highest change
         # Date of the lowest change

+Starting from the first row adding the first value to the sum and increasing counting months by 1 The for loop

         # Process the first row
         # Initialize the previous_row value